lingxiao-li/lingxiao-li.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Our paper BIFROST was accepted to NIPS 2024!
+Our paper BIFROST accepted to NeurIPS 2024!
 Code and paper coming soon.